-The proposed ordinance outlines operating requirements for commercial cannabis businesses, including the location and design, recordkeeping, security measures, general operating requirements, and operating requirements specific to each permitted business type.
+Chapter 5 of Title VI of the MMC outlines operating requirements for commercial cannabis businesses, including the location and design, recordkeeping, security measures, general operating requirements, and operating requirements specific to each permitted business type.

 Cannabis businesses are restricted to specific commercial and industrial zones and are subject to all the requirements of the zone in which the business chooses to locate.
 Cannabis businesses must be a minimum 600 feet from any sensitive use, school (whether public, private, or charter, including pre-school, transitional kindergarten, and K-12), commercial daycare, or youth center that is in existence at the time a permit application is deemed complete; however, exceptions are proposed to allow for cannabis activities in certain areas, such as downtown, which are suitable for retail activities.